jina-ai/jina-hub/encoders/image/FaceNetEncoder/README.md

 # FaceNetEncoder

-**FaceNetEncoder** is a class that wraps the image embedding functionality from the **FaceNet** model.
+**FaceNetEncoder** is a class that wraps the image embedding functionality from the **FaceNet** model introduced in [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832).

+The model is taken from the [FaceNet-PyTorch implementation](https://github.com/timesler/facenet-pytorch) by timesler.

 ### Algorithm
 * Face detector detects faces on the image
     * If multiple faces are detected the largest is selected (default heuristic)
     * If no faces are detected a dummy face is used (an array with zeroes)
 * The face is encoded to an embedding

-The model is taken from the FaceNet implementation by timesler (https://github.com/timesler/facenet-pytorch)

-The original FaceNet model was introduced in [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832).

 `FaceNetEncoder` encodes image batches given as an `np.ndarray` of floats and returns a `np.ndarray` of floats.